 The TSB shall maintain a list of all RAs for which the Director of the TSB assigns resources.
 Such a list will be determined by the information stated in [X.509] and [X.660]

-The RAs, whether TSCA or CA, shall maintain records of assignment.
+The RAs, whether TSCA or RRA, shall maintain records of assignment.

 All RAs shall be subject to audits in accordance with [E.1121]